MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 HOW IT WORKS

-MemoryBench centers on three modules: Task Provider, User Simulator, and Performance Monitor, plus explicit Declarative Memory and Procedural Memory via feedback logs S.
+MemoryBench centers on three components: Task Provider, User Simulator, and Performance Monitor, plus a taxonomy over Declarative Memory and Procedural Memory with explicit and implicit feedback.

 DIAGRAM